 This is partly due to Japan’s love of automation but also due to the respect shown to these machines by the rest of society.
 If this isn’t a reason to romanticize Japan, I don’t know what is!

-I don’t have the figures available, but I would estimate that very few to none of the Japanese vending machines purposefully get damaged each year.
+I don’t have the figures available, but I would estimate that very few of these Japanese vending machines purposefully get damaged each year.

 10. Sleeping on the job is happily tolerated

 It’s not just tolerated, it’s sometimes also actively encouraged.

 Whilst you or I would be penalized for sleeping at work in any western country, Japan sees it as a positive reaction.

 Japanese society is very much about putting other people before yourself which means the majority of workers put the priorities of the company they work for far in front of their own wellbeing.